 Mobile phones were not the ubiquitous, essential item they are today.
 I didn’t own one and I didn’t know anyone who did.
 (It was also about this time that the marketing of bottled water started up.
 To me mobile phones and bottled water have an eternal link.)
 In hindsight I think made a good choice of an artefact to record.
 Due to the development of mobile communications, landlines & their containers may not always be with us and I’d like to think my little photographic record may be useful as a record of the past.

-My idea was to photograph a phone / phone box in a relatively unique setting; alongside a view or other things that help to identify that particular place.
+My idea was to photograph a phone / phone box in a relatively unique setting, alongside a view or other things that help to identify that particular place.
 This was mainly because I thought that would make the photo more interesting.
 I mean there are only so many ways a phone box can be interesting right?
 Not necessarily so.
-I am still surprised at the differences that can be found in the simple old phone box (Zurich for example).
+I am still surprised at the differences that can be found in the simple phone box.